-The primary liquidity risk we face arises from financing long-maturity assets with shorter-term borrowings primarily in the form of repurchase agreements.
+The primary liquidity risk we face arises from financing long-maturity assets with shorter-term borrowings primarily in the form of repurchase agreement financings.
 We pledge residential mortgage assets and cash to secure our repurchase agreements and Swaps.
-At March 31, 2015, we had access to various sources of liquidity which we estimate exceeds \$859.8 million.
-This includes (i) \$168.7 million of cash and cash equivalents; (ii) \$375.4 million in estimated financing available from unpledged Agency MBS and other Agency MBS collateral that is currently pledged in excess of contractual requirements; and (iii) \$315.7 million in estimated financing available from unpledged Non-Agency MBS.
-Should the value of our residential mortgage assets pledged as collateral suddenly decrease, margin calls relating to our repurchase agreements could increase, causing an adverse change in our liquidity position.
-As such, we cannot be assured that we will always be able to roll over our repurchase agreements.
-Further, should market liquidity tighten, our repurchase agreement counterparties may increase our margin requirements on new financings, including repurchase agreement borrowings that we roll with the same counterparty, reducing our ability to use leverage.
+At June 30, 2015, we had access to various sources of liquidity which we estimate to be in excess of \$841.6 million, an amount which includes (i) \$218.5 million of cash and cash equivalents, (ii) \$374.4 million in estimated financing available from unpledged Agency MBS and other Agency MBS collateral that are currently pledged in excess of contractual requirements, and (iii) \$248.7 million in estimated financing available from currently unpledged Non-Agency MBS.
+Should the value of our residential mortgage assets pledged as collateral suddenly decrease, margin calls under our repurchase agreements would likely increase, causing an adverse change in our liquidity position.
+As such, we cannot be assured that we will always be able to roll over our repurchase agreement financings.
+Further, should market liquidity tighten, our repurchase agreement counterparties may increase margin requirements on new financings, including repurchase agreement borrowings that we roll with the same counterparty, thereby reducing our ability to use leverage